Frequently Asked Questions

 Record of supervisory meetings

 The following questions relate to the policy that requires PGR students to log supervisory meetings.
 If your question is about how to use the Record of Supervisory Meetings system please refer to the PGR Development webpages.
-If you are experiencing technical issues with the system, such as an error message, please contact the CSD Service Desk.
+If you are experiencing technical issues with the system, such as an error message, please contact the IT Service Desk.

 Q: What is the purpose of recording meetings in the Record of Supervisory Meetings?

 A: The Record of Supervisory Meetings has been developed to provide PGR students with an online system where they can create a regular record of research progress and targets and to summarise their formal supervision meetings.

 PGR students are asked to record meetings in the Record of Supervisory Meetings in line with the requirements of the Guide on the Academic Progress of PGR Students which equates to a minimum of one meeting per month for full time students and one meeting every two months for part time students.

 It is expected that, in most cases, students and supervisors will meet more frequently than the minimum requirements set out above and will make some informal record of their meetings.
 The relationship between the student and the supervisor is critically important.